 are forces in the world today on TV, broadcasting the same message to

 been using if from day one.
-We turn on the TV and see all the people
+We turn on the TV set and see all the beautiful,

-smiling, telling us how we should behave, and it all sounds like they have
+happy, smiling people, telling us how we should live, and it all sounds like they have

 our best interest at heart, but don’t count on it.
 God placed His Holy Spirit in us, who is leading

-us away from the worldly perspectives toward the thoughts of God, which are
+us away from worldly perspectives and toward the thoughts of God, which are

-it talks about the "world."
+ultimately determines the course of this world.
 There are many kings and presidents,

-but according to the Bible, Satan is the ruler of the world.
-This verse
+but according to the Bible, Satan is the ruler of the world, and this verse

 suggests that Satan’s ability to govern the world is dependent on the

-disobedience (unbelief) of the vast majority of humanity.
-So, basically man’s unbelief acts like a dark cloud that
+disobedience/unbelief of humanity.
+Man’s unbelief acts like a dark cloud that

 continually hangs over the world to create the mood (atmosphere) of evil,

-while Satan orchestrates the entire process.
-None of this could be possible
+and Satan orchestrates the entire process.
+None of this would be possible

-if the core of man’s nature were not instinctively evil, giving man an
+if man’s nature were not instinctively evil, giving man an

 affinity for satanic control.
-It is programmed into man’s flesh from the
+It is programmed into his flesh from the

 fall of Adam to be more attracted to evil than to God.
-Man’s unregenerate nature has nothing to do with God, but
+Man’s nature is

-have an unfixable situation, and by ourselves it is just that, but God has
+have an unfixable problem, and by ourselves it is just that, but God has

 (166j) Works of the devil